Background pattern

 • poor blood circulation, causing numbness or paleness in the fingers and toes

-• damage to the skin and feet tissues, causing redness, swelling, and blisters
+• tissue damage in the hands and feet, causing redness, swelling, and blisters

-• Inform your doctor immediatelyif you have any of these side effects.
+• Inform your doctor immediatelyif you experience any of these adverse effects.

 Do not try to treat your symptoms with other medicines.

-Other side effects have been reported with unknown frequency (cannot be estimated from available data):
+Other adverse effects have been reported with an unknown frequency (cannot be estimated from available data):

 • organ transplant rejection

-• a condition in which the immune system produces too many cells that fight infections called histiocytes and lymphocytes that can cause various symptoms (lymphohistiocytosis hemophagocytosis).
-Symptoms may include liver and/or spleen enlargement, skin rash, lymph node swelling, respiratory problems, easy bruising, renal anomalies, and cardiac problems
+• a condition in which the immune system produces too many cells that fight infections, called histiocytes and lymphocytes, which can cause various symptoms (called hemophagocytic lymphohistiocytosis).
+Symptoms may include liver and/or spleen enlargement, skin rash, lymph node enlargement, respiratory problems, easy bruising, kidney abnormalities, and heart problems

-• muscle, arm, or leg pain; urinary or intestinal problems, including frequent or painful urination, urinary incontinence, difficulty urinating, and constipation (myelitis)
+• pain, numbness, tingling, or weakness in the arms or legs; bladder or bowel problems, including frequent urination, urinary incontinence, difficulty urinating, and constipation (myelitis)

-• Inform your doctor immediatelyif you have any of these side effects.
+• Inform your doctor immediatelyif you experience any of these adverse effects.

 Do not try to treat your symptoms with other medicines.